Mojeek

-Mojeek (/ˈmoʊdʒiːk/ MOH-jeek) is a UK-based search engine known for its focus on privacy and independence from other major search indexes.
+Mojeek (/ˈmoʊdʒiːk/ moh-jeek) is a UK-based search engine known for its focus on privacy and independence from other major search indexes.
 Established with a commitment to user privacy, Mojeek operates its own crawler-based index, setting it apart from search engines that rely on third-party search results, such as those from Google or Bing.

-Unlike many mainstream search engines, Mojeek does not track, profile, or personalize search results, ensuring an unbiased and transparent search experience for its users.
-Founded by Marc Smith, Mojeek has grown steadily as a private and independent alternative to mainstream search engines.
+Unlike many mainstream search engines, Mojeek says it does not track, profile, or personalize search results, ensuring an unbiased and transparent search experience for its users.
+Founded by Marc Smith, Mojeek positions itself as a private and independent alternative to mainstream search engines.

 History

 In 2004, the Mojeek search engine started out as a personal project by Marc Smith at the Sussex Innovation Centre.
 The search technology was created from the ground up using mostly the C programming language and for much of its early life, the servers were run from Smith's bedroom.

-In 2006, Mojeek became the first search engine to have a no tracking privacy policy.
-This policy remains in place to this day.
+WIRED lists the launch date for Mojeek as 2006.
+In 2006, Mojeek became the first search engine to have a privacy policy that said ruled out user tracking.
+This policy remains in place as of 2025.

 After receiving investment, Mojeek was officially incorporated as a limited company in 2009.

 On 26 January 2011, it was highlighted as an alternative British-based search engine during a Parliamentary debate on UK internet search engines over "allegations of manipulation of Google's search results, particularly the unfavourable treatment of its unpaid and sponsored results, and the preferential placement of [their] own services."

-As of 2013, Mojeek's servers are run from the Custodian data centres in Maidstone, which bills itself as "one of the greenest data centres in the UK."

-On 15 April 2015, the BBC's World Global Show and Radio 5 Live talked to Smith about the Mojeek search engine and the EU's decision to file a complaint against Google over alleged anti-competitive behaviour.

-In 2017, in partnership with EMRAYS Technologies, Mojeek launched a demo of their emotional search engine which allows users to search for pages with certain emotional content.
+As of 2017, Mojeek's servers are run from the Custodian data centres in Maidstone.
+According to Nvidia, in 2017, in partnership with EMRAYS Technologies, Mojeek launched a demo of their emotional search engine which allows users to search for pages with certain emotional content.

-As of May 2019, Mojeek's index contained over 2.3 billion pages, and by April 2020, that number had increased to over 3 billion.
-As of June 2021 Mojeek has 4 billion pages and in March 2022, 5 billion pages.
+As of May 2019, Mojeek's index contained over 2.3 billion pages.
 It hit the 6 billion mark in October 2022.

-In 2022, Mojeek became the default search engine of Privacy Browser.
-It was subsequently added to Pale Moon and the SerenityOS web browser.

 Starting mid-2023, Kagi Search lists Mojeek as one of the sources for its results.

+In 2024, Reddit blocked access to Mojeek and all non-Google search engines, ostensibly in hopes of improving its AI deals.

+As of 2025, Mojeek has a 'summarize these results' option using open-weight Mistral to generate the summaries. uBlock Origin did not find any trackers.

 Key features

-Mojeek is a crawler-based search engine that provides independent search results using its own index of web pages, rather than using results from other search engines.
-Mojeek also displays significantly more individual entries in its search results than Google or Bing.
+Mojeek is a crawler-based search engine that provides private, search results using its own index of web pages, rather than using results from other search engines.
+According to Jack Yan on his blog in 2022, Mojeek displayed significantly more individual entries in its search results than Google or Bing.

+Mojeek can search based on emotion, returning results that match the emotion designated in the search bar.

+Search API

+Mojeek offers a search API as of 2025.

 Etymology

-On 23 October 2022, Mojeek confirmed on Twitter that there is no real meaning or genuine etymology behind the word "mojeek" and that the word was simply made up.
+Mojeek says that the term "mojeek" was made up and loosely based on the word 'logic'.